Yoast/developer/changelogs/yoast-seo-premium.md

 Release date: 2022-07-26

 In Yoast SEO Premium 19.0, we’re introducing a tool that lets you add emojis to your meta title and meta description.
 Check it out!
 Next to that, we're adding more languages to the word complexity assessment.
 But these are not the only things coming in this release.
-Read more about what's new in Yoast SEO Premium 19.0 in [https://yoast.com/yoast-seo-july-26-2022/](our release post in English) or [https://yoast.com/es/yoast-seo-julio-26-2022/](our release post in Spanish)!
+Read more about what's new in Yoast SEO Premium 19.0 in [our release post in English](https://yoast.com/yoast-seo-july-26-2022/) or [our release post in Spanish](https://yoast.com/es/yoast-seo-julio-26-2022/)!

 #### Enhancements